Skip to content

 • Wildlife around every corner: How often do you get to see dolphins and pelicans this close while hunting for shark teeth and exploring a hidden island?
 Absolutely amazing experience!
 (By the way, we have special dolphin tours.

-• Breathtaking views: Ravenel Bridge, Fort Sumter, and Charleston’s historic waterfront – all in one tour.
+• Breathtaking views: Ravenel Bridge, Fort Sumter, and Charleston’s historic waterfront – all in one trip.
 Enjoy this historic island with your eyes and your mind.
 Beautiful sights and interesting discoveries at every turn.

 • Family-friendly fun: Easy walking, shallow waters, and memories everyone can share.